"The Number You Have Reached . . ."

 This project was inspired by a drive along Highway 37, a causeway spanning San Pablo Bay that links Marin, Sonoma, Solano and Napa counties in Northern California.

-Because of the dramatic light and clouds that day, several man-made structures that I'd never noticed before—a call box, a high voltage tower, a wind turbine, a traffic light—stood in relief.
-Usually our brains register these sorts of structures as scars on the landscape.
-But sometimes, in the right light, they reveal a stark beauty all their own.
+Because of the dramatic light and clouds that day, many structures that I'd never taken notice of before—a call box, a high voltage tower, a wind turbine, a traffic light—jumped out at me.
+Usually our brains register these sorts of things as scars on the landscape, but on this particular day, they revealed a kind of stark beauty.

-In contrast, The Hum of the Electric Current radiates a gentle warmth and optimism: A placid range of golden hills blanketed by a low cloud cover; beneath it, a subterranean current, as if the tall grasses on the hillsides were nerve endings, quietly transmitting their energy over the wires.
+In contrast, The Hum of the Electric Current exudes a gentle warmth and optimism.
+The placid range of golden hills seems to radiate a subterranean current, as if the hillside grasses were nerve endings quietly transmitting their energy over the wires.